notduncansmith/hatcms/README.md

 As a business owner, I need to update small portions of my site with relevant information, so that I can keep my website current.
 It needs to be easy, and cannot allow me to break my website.
 I should also be able to blog, with the ability to use tags.
 Pretty URLs should be available, as well as the ability to browse archives by tag and date.

 As a developer, I need to give my clients a way to update their websites without breaking them.
 It needs to get out of my way as a front-end developer, meaning no stupid inserted markup.
 Templating should be easy and not require any programming logic.
 "Widgets" and plugins are not necessary, though templates should include the capacity for repeatable elements (such as entries in a photo gallery).

+# Pull Requests

+I'm happily accepting pull requests, I just ask that
+A) New features satisfy a current TODO
+B) You use in-line documentation via comments to explain what's going on.
+I want this project to be very friendly to new developers, the inner workings of HatCMS should not be a "black box" that developers are afraid to tinker with.
+C) You use 2-space indentation, using spaces (Sublime's default is 4-space tabbed indentation).